 I thought it might be useful to share what we do to beat the PTO conundrum here at Bonusly.

-1) It encourages employees to take time off, without any unnecessary guilt associated with doing so.
+- It encourages employees to take time off, without any of the unnecessary guilt associated with doing so.

 So far, it's been a very well-received policy all around.
 Each company is different, and although this approach works for us, it may not be perfect for you.
-The key is to think about the policy you and your team have chosen, and consider whether it's encouraging employees to take that crucial time they need, or keeping them strapped to their desk.
+The key is to think about the policy you and your team have chosen and consider whether it encourages employees to take that crucial time off or keeps them strapped to their desk.